Women’s Fiction Books,

 Questions:

 - Do I simply know what I am looking for?
-Well, sometimes, yes, as I might be looking for a specific work by a certain author.
+Well, sometimes, yes, as I might be looking for a specific work by a certain author or specific subject matter that I am researching.

 Challenge:

-Read a new work of Women’s Studies, quite unknown to yourself, a work of Women’s Literary Fiction.
+Read a new work of Women’s Fiction, quite unknown to yourself, a work of Women’s Literary Fiction.

 Outcomes: